d2l-ai/d2l-vi/chapter_preliminaries/autograd_vn.md

 ## Computing the Gradient of Python Control Flow
 -->

-## Tính gradient của luồng điều khiển Python
+## Tính gradient của Luồng điều khiển Python

 <!--
 One benefit of using automatic differentiation